anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw6.md

 ## Part B: Use recursion!

 You should work to make each of the four functions you'll implement for this assignment (two for Part A and two for Part C) recursive, not iterative.
-It is okay for your functions to call a helper method where the recursion actually takes place (like we saw in [`BSTLab.kt`](/classes/201-f25/BSTLab.kt)), as long as there is recursion when it goes to the next level of the tree.
+It is okay for your functions to call a helper method where the recursion actually takes place, as long as there is recursion when it goes to the next level of the tree.

 Take some time to look through your implementations of `incrementCount` and `getCount` from Part A and make them recursive if they aren't already.